aegershman/deployments/cf-for-k8s/README.md

 Be mindful this places the output of `./generate-values` and `ytt` formatting, which all include all sorts of fun credentials, in `rendered/cf/*.yml`.

 These contain credentials and will be picked up by `git`; I'm keeping it under version control because I'm curious about the diff history over time, but for anything serious, wow please do not allow those credentials to be checked into `git`, that's not great.

+## generate-values.sh and you

+Note, we don't use the `generate-values.sh` provided with `cf-for-k8s`; we copy that script and modify it to output to a file in `rendered/` instead of `/tmp/` for version control purposes, and in case we want to modify any of the `bosh` vars properties.